morris/vanilla-todo/README.md

 The resulting implementation cannot "rust", by definition.

 ---

+Setting some constraints up-front forced me to challenge my assumptions and preconceptions about vanilla web development.
+It was quite liberating to avoid general-purpose utilities and get things done with what's readily available.

 As detailed in the discussion section, the study would likely be more convincing if build steps were allowed.